The state of broadband and mobile broadband coverage in London

 If you live near King’s Cross, you can enjoy gigabit speeds thanks to Google’s new headquarters.
 Other boroughs such as Enfield, Twickenham, Islington, Redbridge and Barking and Dagenham have some of the fastest speeds in the city.
-Most surprisingly, some of the capital’s most notable boroughs such as Westminster, Rotherhithe and even the Square Mile struggle to reach 5Mbps.
+Most surprisingly, some of the capital’s most notable property markets such as Westminster, Rotherhithe and even the Square Mile struggle to reach 5Mbps.

 The picture is a very mixed one and is partly down to ageing infrastructure, older properties, busier roads hampering street works and an insanely complex system for gaining permission to lay new cable.

 Contrary to what you might hope, London is not the fastest city for broadband options.
 According to Broadband coverage and speeds: local statistics, 2017 from the House of Commons Library, London is behind York, Grimsby, West Dunbartonshire, Gillingham and Rainham, Redcar, Lincoln, Stockton North, Bristol South and Aldershot in terms of broadband speeds.

 The University College London has put together a very detailed map of London and the average broadband speeds available.

 A huge variety in housing stock influences the speed of broadband available in any given area.
 In older streets with Victorian or older properties, faster speeds are hampered by the age and construction of the buildings.
 Newer properties and new build estates have no such restrictions.
 One street may struggle to achieve 5Mbps while a new development in the same postcode may enjoy gigabit speeds.
 However, you may also find that outside of the major urban areas there are a surprising number of new builds that lack access to faster broadband services.